ozSofi/reason-score-react/README.md

 # Reason Score - in React
-An public super fact checking process
+A public super fact checking process.
+Lost facts limit us.
+If we can increase our common facts by even a small percentage human kind could accellerate exponentially.
+Reason Score is a process where all your facts are heard and you understand all their facts so we can act together.

 [White Paper](https://github.com/ReasonScore/White-Paper)